KOKO1904/cka_study_exercises/workloads_scheduling/workloads_scheduling.md

   memory:             2097532Ki
   pods:               110

-# The difference between capacity and allocatable memory indicates that the node has already reserved some memory for the kubelet and other internal system processes.
+# The difference between capacity and allocatable memory indicates that the node
+# has already reserved some memory for the kubelet and other internal system processes.
-# The allocatable section indicates the portion of node resources that can be allocated to Pods, while the capacity represents the total maximum resources available on the node.
+# The allocatable section indicates the portion of node resources that can be allocated to Pods, while the capacity
+# represents the total maximum resources available on the node.
 # For easier reading, convert Ki to Mi for calculations.
-If you want to see the total memory in GiB, you can convert Mi to Gi.
+If you want to see the total memory in GiB,
+# you can convert Mi to Gi.

+2097532Ki |  1 Mi     =     2097532   /   1024 = 2.048,37109375Mi
+            1024Ki

-2097532Ki |  1 Mi       =   2097532   /   1024 = 2.048,37109375Mi |   1Gi      =   2.048,37109375 / 1024 = 2,000362396240234375 Gi
+ 2.048,37109375Mi |   1Gi      =   2.048,37109375 / 1024 = 2,000362396240234375 Gi
-            1024 Ki                                                  1024Mi
+                     1024Mi

 # Therefore, we can confirm that each node has:
 cpu: 1 = 1000m